Skip to main content

 Before you calculate anything, write one clear sentence that states who the taxpayer is and what transaction you are checking.
 If you cannot do that cleanly, pause there.

 Keep your notes in separate lanes: possible CGT, possible Income Tax, and the tax return route that may follow.
-This pack does not provide formal HMRC definitions for CGT or "disposal," so do not fill the gaps from memory or forum advice.
+Do not fill gaps from memory or forum advice.
 Confirm the exact event wording on GOV.UK first.

 For filing purposes, "freelancer" is too vague.
 Use HMRC-relevant labels instead: